makrai/notes/clark20-tydiqa-qa-typologically.md

 * inflection, affixation, compounding, reduplication, and the idiosyncrasies of the writing system including non-decomposable consonant conjuncts.
 (Thompson, 2010)
-* letters used to write consonant clusters such as /pr/ or /rv/.
-Although
+* letters used to write consonant clusters such as /pr/ or /rv/
 * letters are formed by
-  * using a simple consonant with the inherent value vowel "a" (as with "k" Brahmi, pronounced "ka" in) Brahmi), or by
+  * using a simple consonant with the inherent value vowel "a" (as with "k" Brahmi, pronounced "ka")
-  * combining a consonant with an vowel in the form of a diacritic (as with
+  * combining a consonant with an vowel in the form of a diacritic
-  * creation of more sophisticated sounds (as with "kya" Brahmi, formed with the consonants k Brahmi and y Brahmi assembled vertically).[1]
-Conjuncts
+  * creation of more sophisticated sounds (as with "kya" Brahmi, formed with the consonants k Brahmi and y Brahmi assembled vertically)
 * often used with loan words.
 Native words typically use the basic consonant

 ### Finnish: a Finno-Ugric language with rich inflectional and derivational mrph